Contributor: Charlotte May

 Rogers and Byron first met in late 1811.
 Their friendship began when Rogers resolved a quarrel that threatened a duel between Byron and the Irish lyricist Thomas Moore (1779-1852).
 The letters and journals of Byron and Rogers both record frequent meetings subsequently, including at Rogers’s house at 22 St James’s Place, a leading literary salon of the time.

-Byron’s opinion of Rogers contains two threads: firstly, reverence for a man whom he thought that ‘the Grandfather of living Poetry’ (Byron to John Murray, 15 September 1817, BLJ V, p.264), and secondly, disdain of Rogers’ habit of ‘back-biting’ by participating in cruel gossip.
+Byron’s opinion of Rogers contains two threads: firstly, reverence for a man whom he thought ‘the Grandfather of living Poetry’ (Byron to John Murray, 15 September 1817, BLJ V, p.264), and secondly, disdain of Rogers’s habit of ‘back-biting’ by participating in cruel gossip.
 Byron’s statement that ‘we are on a wrong poetical system’ in 1817 excludes the work of Rogers, making the case that Rogers was recognized as a poet writing differently to poets like Wordsworth, Coleridge and Byron himself (Byron to John Murray, 15 September 1817, BLJ V, p.264).
 Byron also situates Rogers at the top of ‘Mount Parnassus’ through several references in his letters and journals.
 On the other hand, Byron was aware of, and often at the receiving end of, Rogers’s ‘back-biting’.
 In 1820 he sent verses entitled ‘Question and Answer’ to John Murray, prudently suggesting that Murray only share these with a few friends and ‘Admiralty favourites’ (Byron to John Murray, 28 September 1820, BLJ VII, p.181).
 They were published after Byron’s death, so it is very likely that Rogers eventually heard them:

 Eyes of lead-like hue, and gummy;